 *A Typical Dashboard Camera Installation*

 The recorders come in all different sizes, and have a whole range of different features varying from model-to-model, with plenty of manufacturers to choose from in the UK marketplace.
-Whether you are a young or old driver, with little or lots of experience behind you, or even simply looking for a one to fit your budget (they are only as expensive as you make them!), we have researched them inside out to present our best dash cam reviews uk, and hopefully answer the big question “what is the best dash cam to buy for my needs?”
+Whether you are a young or old driver, with little or lots of experience behind you, or even simply looking for a one to fit your budget (they are only as expensive as you make them!), we have researched them inside out to present our best dash cams in the uk reviews, and hopefully answer the big question “what is the best dash cam to buy for my needs?”

 With road policing numbers being significantly reduced over the past few years in the UK, and car crime on the rise as well as car insurance premiums, it seems inevitable they will be playing a vital role in all cars in the not so distant future.